History of our Program

 Director

-Mr. Phillips has been the middle school instrumental music director, since 2003.
-He is also the assistant marching band director and steel drum band director.
+Mr. Phillips was hired as the high school band director in 2025.
+He had previously been the middle school instrumental music director since 2003.
+He is also the steel drum band director.

 Lindsey Nicholson